cda-tum/mqt-bench/README.md

 Different quantum computer realizations support different native gate-sets.
 In our example, we consider the IBMQ Manila device as the target device which natively supports I, X, √X, Rz and CX gates.
-Consequently, the Ry gates in Fig. 1b have to be converted using only these native gates.
+Consequently, the Ry gates in the previous figure have to be converted using only these native gates.
 In this case, they are substituted by a sequence of X and Rz gates (denoted as • with a phase of −π).